-If this remuneration policy must be amended or adjusted, the Supervisory Board Committee for Management Board matters will provide the Supervisory Board with proposals to be submitted in the General Meeting.
+If this remuneration policy must be amended or adjusted, the Supervisory Board Committee for Managing Board Matters will provide the Supervisory Board with proposals to be submitted in the Annual General Meeting.

-Resolutions of the Supervisory Board and the Supervisory Board Committee for Management Board matters in connection with the remuneration of members of the Management Board must be based on this remuneration policy.
-For any possible deviations from this policy, see section 2.4.
+Resolutions of the Supervisory Board and the Supervisory Board Committee for Managing Board Matters in connection with the remuneration of members of the Managing Board must be based on this remuneration policy.
+For any possible deviations from this policy, see clause 2.4.